Rates and Information

 Please note: your pet will still be cared for during days we are closed to the public.

-The Dog O’tel and Purrfect Cattery will be closed to the public from 23 December 2017 to 2 January 2018.
-We will reopen on Tuesday 2 January 2018.
+The Dog O’tel and Purrfect Cattery will be closed to the public from 24 December 2023 and will re-open 2 January 2024.

 Please make sure you bring your current vaccination certificate when making your payment.

 Closed – Good Friday, Easter Saturday and Easter Sunday.